Lab answer key: Managing Windows Server

 Task 3: Configure Windows Admin Center extensions

-3. Select the Security (Preview) extension, and then select Install.
+- Select the DNS extension, and then select Install.
 The extension will install and Windows Admin Center will refresh.

 Task 4: Verify remote administration

-4. At the very bottom of the left pane, below the list of Tools, select Settings.
+- At the very top of the left pane, below the list of Tools, select Settings.

-8. In the Remote Desktop pane, select the Automatically connect with the certificate presented by this machine checkbox, and then select Connect.
+- In the Remote Desktop pane, enter the password given by the instructor, then select the Automatically connect with the certificate presented by this machine checkbox, and then select Connect.

 Task 5: Administer servers with Remote PowerShell